 The Russian Songs also pay tribute to a pair of fellow emigrants from whom Rachmaninoff had learned the tunes: the great basso Fyodor Chaliapin, with whom Rachmaninoff had often collaborated in his long since abandoned career as a conductor of operas, from whom he learned the second song, Akh ty, Van’ka!
 (Oh my, little Johnny), which Chaliapin loved to sing unaccompanied as an encore (and which he recorded that way, albeit singing Ekh instead of Akh); and Nadezhda Plevitskaya, perhaps the most popular of all variety singers in the late Tsarist days, from whom he learned the third song, Belilitsï, rumyanitsï.
 (The first song, Cherez rechku, or “Over the Stream,” about a drake and how he lost his mate, Rachmaninoff found in a book, according to his sister-in-law.)14

 That third song deserves a bit of commentary.
 Plevitskaya is to this day a figure of mystery.
-Her recent biography, Stalin’s Singing Spy by Pamela A. Jordan (2016), characterizes her in the role of a double agent, married against her will to a former White Army general now working for the Soviet secret police, implicated in the 1937 abduction from his Paris exile of another White general, Yevgeniy-Ludwig Karlovich Miller for trial and execution.
+Her recent biography, Stalin’s Singing Spy by Pamela A. Jordan (2016), characterizes her in the role of a Soviet agent married to a former White Army general, now working for the Soviet secret police, implicated in the 1937 abduction from his Paris exile of another White general, Yevgeny-Ludwig Karlovich Miller for trial and execution.
 For this crime she was sentenced by a French court to a term of twenty years, only two of which she had served at the time of her death (from an alleged heart ailment) in 1940, shortly after the Germans had occupied France.

 That, of course, is not how the staunchly anti-Soviet Rachmaninoff knew her.
 He remembered her as the headlining “Gypsy singer” at the famous Moscow restaurant Yar’, and as a personal favorite of Tsar Nikolai II.
 In 1924 he financed the publication of her memoir of her early life, Dezhkin karagod, or Dezhka’s Circle Dance (Dezhka being her childhood nickname, derived from Nadezhda, Russian for Hope).
 He met up with her again in January, 1926, when she came to New York on her one American tour, and brought down the house with her the next month at a benefit concert held for indigent Russian émigrés at the Plaza Hotel, having improvised an accompaniment to Belilitsï, rumyanitsï that provided the impetus from which the Three Russian Songs took shape.
 A few days later, the two of them booked a recording studio owned by the Victor Talking Machine Company to make a souvenir of their performance.
 It was first issued for public release by the Rachmaninoff Society almost a decade after Rachmaninoff’s death, and it, too, is included here.